veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 -   Tenant

-    -   TenantService – An instance of a service or application within the parent tenant.
+    -   Application – An instance of a service or application within the parent tenant.

 -   Profile (either a user or a service principal).

--   User Group – A group of users intended for managing access to applications.
+-   Group – A group of users intended for managing access to applications.

 Note that in end-user documentation, tenants are called company accounts.

 Users may belong to multiple tenants.
-Veracity access levels and other attributes that are connected to a subscription come from the closest arrow to the service.
-In the sample below, that gives users a, b, c and e the same access level and attributes in their subscriptions, while user f has its own.
+Veracity access levels and other attributes that are connected to a license come from the closest arrow to the service.
+In the sample below, that gives users a, b, c and e the same access level and attributes in their licenses, while user f has its own.

 <figure>
 	<img src="assets/image1.png"/>